 Before investing in development loan bonds through Property Partner, it’s important to understand the different categories of risk associated with this type of investment.
+As with all investments, particularly high risk investments, investors should diversify their exposure across a number of property development loans and limit exposure to any single loan accordingly.
 Click here to learn more.

 Property Partner does not remove any of the risks that you may experience should you acquire a residential property directly and outright (i.e. without a mortgage).
 Some additional risks are introduced by virtue of the fact that you lack control over day-to-day decisions and timing of your exit.